 By June 2011, staff completed the GIS tracking of all post-construction treatment devices, both those that are privately owned and those maintained by the Stockton Consolidated Storm Drainage Maintenance Assessment District No. 2005-1.
 A citywide map containing all approved and fully constructed BMPs was developed.
-A map of the City's Assessment Districts is provided in Appendix G-2.
-No new Assessment Districts were added during this reporting period (2013 - 2014).
+A map of the City's Assessment Districts is provided as Appendix G-3.

 Staff also worked throughout the 2010-2011 reporting period to update property owner information for all additional privately owned properties with signed and recorded access and maintenance agreements.
-Due to the economic crisis and the high foreclosure rates during this time, staff continued to experience difficulties in securing accurate property owner information of these parcels to send the new annual maintenance reminder letter.
-Throughout the 2013-2014 reporting period, staff continued to work diligently, tracking all new post-construction treatment devices that were both approved and installed.
+Due to the economic crisis and the high foreclosure rates during this time, staff experienced difficulties securing accurate property owner information of these parcels to send the new annual maintenance reminder letter.

+Throughout the reporting period, staff continued to track all new post-construction treatment devices that were both approved and installed.
+No new Assessment Districts were added during the 2013-2014 or 2014-2015 reporting periods.